Saransh0503/suckless/README.md

 ```

 make sure that u download these resources (suckless) in home directory for this command to work .
 Install all the dependencies for better use of the window manager

+## Patches

+The list of patches install are
+    1) urg-border
+    2) alwayscenter
+    3) attachbottom
+    4) fibonacci
+    5) uselessgap
+    6) xrdb

 ## Screenshots